 The scale and diversity of California are reflected in the delivery of these services.

-Bachelor’s degrees take about 120 credit hours to complete on average, and many of these programmes prepare students for industry certifications.
+Bachelor’s degrees take about 120 credit hours to complete on average, and many of these programs prepare students for industry certifications.

-The more competitive cybersecurity bachelor’s programmes may also provide some kind of structured career preparation, such as hosted recruitment events or internship opportunities in the industry.
+The more competitive cybersecurity bachelor’s programs may also provide structured career preparation, such as hosted recruitment events or internship opportunities in the industry.

-The table below shows details about cybersecurity bachelor’s programmes offered on campus in California.
+The table below shows details about cybersecurity bachelor’s programs offered on campus in California.

 Cybersecurity Bachelor’s Programs in California